Live Events in the time of COVID-19

-The impact of COVID-19 has changed the social landscape of daily life in many ways.
+The impact of COVID-19 changes the social landscape of daily life in many ways.
 Attendance at live events is one of the most obvious casualties.
 Those local enough to attend in person choose to avoid the risks of a crowded place.
 For the international attendee, it’s simply out of the question.
-In other words, most live events and conferences in the current climate are badly affected.
-But all is not lost.
-Affordable solutions now exist to produce and broadcast content with the same professional impact as traditional television shows.
+But luckily, affordable solutions now exist to produce and broadcast content with the same professional impact as traditional television shows.
 Also, the location of your live hosts, speakers, and guests is not an issue any longer.
 The solution lies with the co-ordination, production, and mixing of remote multi-source video.

 Remote Multi-Source Video Mixing